sneaky-potato/networks-lab-spr-23/README.md

 >Half submission is any day better than plagiarised submission.

-All the pieces of code present in this repository are completely original to me.
+All the pieces of code present in this repository are completely original to me or [Kartik Pontula](https://github.com/alutnopk) who happens to be my lab partner in this course.
 User discretion is advised before copying / referencing the codes.

 ### No guarantee